 Three students from the Sir Robert Woodard Academy were recognised for cutting-edge research which could help clean-up the textile industry.
 Last Spring, the Year 12 girls were offered work experience by Professor Tom Welton, President of the Royal Society of Chemistry and Professor of Sustainable Chemistry at Imperial College London, on the back of their involvement in IRIS’ Ionic Liquids project.
 Unfortunately, lockdown put these exciting plans on hold.
-However, they will be working as research assistants in his world class facility labs at Imperial College London -hopefully sometime in the foreseeable future – collaborating with scientists to take their cutting-edge research a step further.
+However, they will be working as research assistants in his world class facility labs at Imperial College London -hopefully sometime in the foreseeable future – collaborating with scientists to take their research a step further.

 The students have been creating ionic liquids that could potentially be used to absorb waste chemical dyes widely used in the textiles industry.
 Their work could provide a new water purification technique which could help reduce the polluting effects when this type of chemical waste is released into neighbouring rivers and lakes.